zzzprojects/docs/entityframework.net/pages/model/one-to-many-relationship.md

 ## Configure One-to-Many Relationship

-In EF6, most of the times you don't need to configure the one-to-many relationship because one-to-many relationship conventions cover all combinations.
+In EF6, most of the time you don't need to configure the one-to-many relationship because one-to-many relationship conventions cover all combinations.
 You can establish a one-to-many relationship by using any of the following code first conventions.

 ### Code First Conventions